SandwichMitch/TheBends/README.md

 # FINAL PROJECT - "THE BENDS"
+## REQUIREMENTS
+Download TheBends.gba and open with a GameBoy Advance Emulator

 ## CONTROLS
 - Start: start the game
 - Start: (when in game) pause/unpause the game